SQUANNACOOK RIVER RAIL TRAIL:

 -BIKE IT OR HIKE IT-

-Length: Squannacook River Rail Trail; 1.7 miles
+Length: Squannacook River Rail Trail; 3.6 miles

-Difficulty: Easy.
-Flat stone-dust rail trail.
+Difficulty: Squannacook River Rail Trail; Easy.
+Flat, stone-dust rail trail.

 Directions:

-Starting from Townsend; BIKE STATION & Map Board located here.
-The wide stone-dust Squannacook River Rail Trail travels southeast along the old rail bed.
+The wide, stone-dust Squannacook River Rail Trail, travels Southeast along the old rail bed.
+Granite benches along the trail.
 You start off along an industrial corridor before entering the woods at 0.5 miles.
 Travel through a small rock cut and cross Old Meeting House Rd at 1 mile.
-The trail then parallels Route 119.
+Pass by an old RR Mileage Marker on your left.
+Can't make out the letter and number.
+The trail then opens up and parallels Route 119.
 After 1.7 miles the finished trail currently ends next to Harbor Pond.
-A walking trail continue straight along the old rail bed (old RR ties still in trail).
-If biking head left past the Townsend Harbor Church to Route 119.
-Head right on-road (not recommended for kids on bikes) and you'll come to South St after 1.9 miles.
-Here you'll find the old Spaulding Grist Mill and a small canal that powered it.
-Nice views of the Harbor Pond Dam.

 HH